reetusinghlbs/Todo-List/README.md

-# Todo-List with Add and Delete functionality in React
+# This is the TodoList create in React

+In this todo file functionality is here we can add todo and delete todo.